Alge Crumpler

 Algernon Darius Crumpler (/ˈældʒiː/; born December 23, 1977) is an American former professional football player who was a tight end in the National Football League (NFL) for ten seasons.
 He was selected by the Atlanta Falcons in the second round of the 2001 NFL draft.
 Crumpler also played for the Tennessee Titans and New England Patriots.
 He is a four-time Pro Bowl selection.
 He played college football for North Carolina.

 Early life

 Crumpler attended New Hanover High School in Wilmington, North Carolina and was a letterman in football and track and field.
-His father is Carlester Crumpler.
+His brother is Carlester Crumpler.
 In football, he started as a tight end and as a linebacker, and as a senior, he was an All-Midwest 4-A Conference selection.
 In track & field, he was a three-time discus state champion, and won a state championship in shot put in 1996.
 He graduated from high school in 1996.